Distribution and Digital Assets Manager

 Originally hired as a work study intern, Kelly began working at WMM while studying Film and Video at the School of Visual Arts.
 After some time away working in media research, particuarly for Nielsen Ad Solutions, she was thrilled to return as the Web Consultant, where she’s been running wmm.com for over five years.
 When she’s not working on websites, Kelly is a video editor for the New York University School of Law and a non-fiction content creator for DF-NY Productions, a company that she started with her husband in 2019.
 She lives in Bushwick, Brooklyn and has a pet turtle named Turtle.

 Director of Strategy and Innovation

 Kendra Hodgson is passionate about social justice, gender equity, and the power of stories.
 She believes that the voices of women – especially when expressed through the medium of film – can, and will, change the world.
 Before joining WMM, she spent 18 years directing marketing and distribution at the nonprofit Media Education Foundation (Northampton, MA), during which time she oversaw the transition to digital streaming.
-Kendra holds a B.A. in English from the University of Pennsylvania, and she will complete her M.S. in Nonprofit Management and Philanthropy in February 2020.
+Kendra holds a B.A. in English from the University of Pennsylvania, and an M.S. in Nonprofit Management and Philanthropy.
 Her previous experiences as a high school English teacher (Punahou School, Honolulu, HI), a yoga teacher, an Eating Disorder Awareness Week coordinator, a wilderness trip leader, a Domestic Violence Crisis Responder, a foster parent, and a track/cross-country coach all inform her team-based, community-driven, trauma-sensitive approach to work and life.
 She lives in Springfield, MA with her feminist husband, teenage children, and two rescue dogs.

 Finance and Office Coordinator